OPCFoundation/UA-CloudMetaverse/README.md

 <img src="Docs/metaverse.png" alt="screenshot" width="900" />

+## Prerequisits

+1. A PC with at least 16 GB of memory and a modern graphics card with at least 6 GB of memory.
+1. A Microsoft Mixed Reality Toolkit-compatible Virtual Reality or Augmented Reality headset.

 ## Installation & Running the Reference Implementation

 1. Download this repository to a directory of your choice from [here](https://github.com/OPCFoundation/UA-CloudMetaverse/archive/refs/heads/main.zip).